Diamond Beach Iceland is one of the most beautiful natural places we have ever been to. Check out everything you need to

 Nearby Attractions To Diamond Beach In Iceland

-The south-east of Iceland has some beautiful places to see.
+The southeast of Iceland has some beautiful places to see.
 It is especially famous for its waterfalls.
-This is because the whole south-east cost is next to the Vatnajokull Glacier situated in the mountains.
+This is because the whole southeast coast is next to the Vatnajokull Glacier situated in the mountains.
 The melting of this glacier, running off of the mountains and into the sea, makes some of the most incredible waterfalls in Iceland.

 But it isn’t just the waterfalls to get you excited.
 There are also some brilliant ice lagoons, mountains and national parks for you to visit.
 Read on to find out what else there is to do near Diamond beach, Iceland.

 Fjallsárlón, Iceberg Lagoon

 Just down the road to Diamond Beach, there is Fjallsárlón.
 This lagoon is an amazing opportunity to get nice and close to the icebergs as there are very reasonably priced boat tours around the lagoon.
 If you want to add a little bit of adventure and awe to your day trip to Diamond Beach Iceland then stop in at Fjallsárlón and enjoy a kayaking trip.

 Have a look at the availability of these tours HERE.

 Svartifoss waterfall is one of the most popular waterfalls in all of Iceland due to the beauty surrounding the waterfall.
 It is a 30-minute walk from the visitor centre and it is recommended that you have decent walking boots to tackle the hike.
 It is well worth it however as the waterfall really is spectacular.

 Only 5 minutes away from Diamond Beach Iceland is Breiðárlón Lagoon.
 This lagoon is probably the second most popular lagoon in all of Iceland, however, due to its proximity to Diamond Beach and Jökulsárlón Lagoon, people tend to ignore it.
 This means that there is hardly ever many people there.

 If you are wanting a much more tranquil experience plus some of the most beautiful landscape scenes on offer in Iceland then have a pop down to Breiðárlón Lagoon.
 It’s so close that you won’t regret it.